Tim-Hass-GA/eie.io_project_2/README.md

 ## Post Cohort
 DAY 10: Improved user routes for user, garden and section updates and deletions - provided better flash messaging.

+DAY 11: Improved user experience and responsiveness for garden section, some updates to buttons and button placement for consistency.